gilecheverria/github_fundamentals/Terminal_commands/Readme.md

 - `rmdir <directory>`: removes an empty directory
 - `rm -rf <directory>`: forcefully removes a directory (and its contents)

+## Manuals for command options

+A very useful command is `man`, which prints the manual for a given command.
+The manual shows all the options and arguments that a command can take.

+- `man <command>`

+Many commands also accept the options `-h` or `--help`, which will prompt them to display the most common usage options:

+- `<command> --help`

 ## File Management Commands

 - `touch <file>`: creates a new empty file with the given name